A-Polo/parserURL/README.md

     - Node.js
     - Less

+_The following commands for Windows system_

 Install:

     - npm i

 Run:

-    - in first tab of terminal "nmp run nodemon"
+    - in first tab of terminal "npm run nodemon"
-    - in the second tab of terminal "nmp run webpack-devserver"
+    - in the second tab of terminal "npm run webpack-devserver"

     - enter any link example 'http://your_link.com'